azazellochg/XMIPP/README.md

 #####prep_conic_3.1

 The bellow scripts assumes that you start the conical tilt experiment with Xmipp3 and with the default options (you store extracted images in the “Images/Extracted/run_***” directory).
 When you finished picking in Xmipp, extract and process both the tilted and untilted images with “Extract Particles” still in Xmipp.
 Then run the ”prep_conic3.b” script.
 This will create in the Xmipp home folder an untilted (untilt_stack.img) and a tilted stack (tilt_stack.img).

 ---
+#####split_by_class3D

+This script for XMIPP2.4 will split 3D volumes by classes based on last mltomo classification iteration.
+User can select which classes he wants to extract.

+---
 #####xmipp2imagic